PLCnext/MqttGdsConnector/README.md

 `/opt/plcnext/apps/60002172000048/`

 **Note:** Every invalid configuration (invalid configuration or missing mandatory field) leads to a stop of the app.
-Debug information will appear in the Output.log file of the PLC.
+Debug information will appear in the Output.log file of the PLC: `/opt/plcnext/logs/Output.log`

-`/opt/plcnext/logs/Output.log`